Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **formatWithDate:**
 >If true will add the date the video was published to the filename.
-This might break plex ordering, so use at your own risk.
+This might break Plex ordering, so use at your own risk.
 >
 >Default: "**false**"
 >Example: